DCN-dev/public-audits/README.md

 # What is this?

-This is a place for people interested in Smart Contract development to learn from eachother and the Smart Contracts published to the blockchain.
+This is a place for people interested in Smart Contract development to learn from each other and the Smart Contracts published to the blockchain.

 ## Ethics